Medical Student Performance Evaluation (MSPE)

 Academic History

-• Details pertaining to a student's professionalism is provided including "both deficient and exemplary performance."
+- Details pertaining to a student's professionalism are provided, including "both deficient and exemplary performance."

 Summary

 The AAMC requires a "summative assessment based upon the school’s evaluation system, of the student’s comparative performance in medical school, relative to his/her peers, including information about any school-specific categories used in differentiating among levels of student performance."
-Because VTCSOM is a four-year pass/fail school, we use a distribution chart of numbers of letters of distinction.
-The letter concludes with a narrative reiterating the student's overall successes in medical school.
+The letter concludes with a narrative reiterating the student's overall strengths in medical school.

 Your Input

-• Select the author.
-Unless you request otherwise, the Senior Dean for Student Affairs will be the author.
+- Select the author.
+Unless you request otherwise, the Senior Dean for Medical Education will be the author.

-• Review the MSPE for accuracy prior to its being uploaded into the Electronic Residency Application Service (ERAS®).
+- Review the MSPE for accuracy prior to its being uploaded into the residency application platform(s) with one of four deans.